ilent2/otslm/docs/Accessing-OTSLM-from-LabVIEW.rst

 Calling a function with a cell array
 ====================================

-The ``otslm.tools.combine`` function takes as input a cell array of patterns to combine and returns a single pattern as the result.
+The :func:`+otslm.+tools.combine` function takes as input a cell array of patterns to combine and returns a single pattern as the result.
 LabVIEW doesn't currently provide a mechanism for calling a function with a cell array, however we can work around this by writing a wrapper function